 These conditions can result in acute or chronic injuries to runners, so protection of the runner’s knees, ankles and other lower body parts before and after injury is crucial to ensuring runners can continue to enjoy this form of exercise.

-The LP Support range covers all parts of the body with products especially recommended for running related injuries such as Runners Knee or an ankle sprain.
-These support products can help relieve pain as well as preventing recurrent injuries.
+The LP Support range is especially recommended for running related injuries such as Runners Knee or ankle sprain.
+They can also to help prevent recurrent injuries.